Ophelia Hayford: Politics

 Hayford is a member of the New Patriotic Party.
 Her late husband, Ekow Hayford was the Member of parliament for Mfantsiman Constituency.
 After the death of her husband while serving in office, she decided to replace him as the Member of parliament for the Mfantsiman Constituency.
 As Assistant Superintendent in the Ghana Police Service, she tendered her resignation as required by the 1992 Constitution to enable her contest the elections.

 2020 elections

 In December 2020, she was elected member of Parliament for Mfantsiman Constituency after she competed in the 2020 Ghanaian General Election under the ticket of the New Patriotic Party and won.
 She polled 36,091 votes which represents 51.83% of the total votes cast.
-She was elected over James Essuon of the National Democratic Congress and Alijatu Ibrahim of the Ghana Union Movement.
+She was elected over James Essuon of the National Democratic Congress (NDC) and Alijatu Ibrahim of the Ghana Union Movement.
 These obtained 32,379 and 911 votes respectively out of the total valid votes cast.
 These were equivalent to 46.76%, and 1.31% respectively of total valid votes cast.

+2024 elections

+Hayford lost her seat in the December 2024 election to Ebenezer Prince Arhin of the NDC.
+She had 23,349 votes while Arhin had 35,832 votes.